jaschadub/VectorSmuggle/docs/defense_strategies.md

 ## Executive Summary

-This document outlines comprehensive defensive measures against vector-based data exfiltration attacks.
+This document outlines defensive measures against vector-based data exfiltration attacks.
 The strategies are organized by prevention, detection, response, and recovery phases, providing a layered security approach.

 ## Prevention Strategies